 Progymnosperms, the earliest-known trees, first appeared in the Middle Devonian and became extinct in the Early Carboniferous.
 The innovation of a bifacial cambium enabled them to produce wood (secondary xylem) and thereby grow outwards as well as upwards, in the same way as trees do today.
 Unlike the later-appearing gymnosperms, to which they were probably ancestral, they reproduced by means of spores rather than seeds.
 The relationships between the three progymnosperm orders are unclear.

 Diversification led to several species of Archaeopteris.
 Occurring in large numbers on every continent, they colonised floodplains and coastal areas on a global scale.
 Along with the much less widespread Eospermatopteris they created the first forests.
-Forests ceased on this scale in the wake of events causing mass extinctions at the end of the Devonian and did not recur until well into the Carboniferous, when several new woody-tree genera of uncertain affinity appeared.
+Forests ceased on this scale in the wake of events causing the mass extinctions at the end of the Devonian and did not recur until well into the Carboniferous, when several new types of woody tree appeared.

 Lycopsid is the name for lycopods (clubmosses) and related forms.
 The informal name refers to their moss-like appearance, though they are not true mosses, and to the club-shaped sporophyll clusters at the tips of their tiny branches.
 (A sporophyll is a leaf which bears the capsule in which spores develop, called a sporangium.)
 Only a few lycopod genera exist today, and they look diminutive compared to their largest forebears.

-Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (spine-like leaves with just one vein).
-The oldest known lycopsid is Baragwanathia, which we came across in Colonising wetlands.
+Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (small spine-like leaves with just one vein).
+The oldest known lycopsid is Baragwanathia, which we mentioned in Colonising wetlands.
 It first appeared in the Late Silurian and survived into the Early Devonian.
 Its leaves were separate from the sporangia and not fully veined.
 Another Early Devonian lycopod, Drepanophycus, is almost indistinguishable from the still extant shining clubmoss, Huperzia lucidula, a rare case of stasis through the group’s entire record.

 Within the lycopsids were the Protolepidodendrales, a widespread order whose leaf-tips were forked.
 Some grew to a height of 50 cm or more.
 They may have been ancestral to the arborescent (tree-forming) lycopods of the Late Devonian and Carboniferous.

-Arborescent lycopods such as Sigillaria and Lepido- dendron were the major components of the vast Carboniferous swamp forests that ended up as coal seams.
-These trees produced almost no secondary xylem.
-Instead the trunk was filled with pith and strengthened by a thick cortex which extended from the cambium outwards to a bark-like, decay-resistant periderm.
+Arborescent lycopods such as Sigillaria and Lepidodendron were the major components of the vast Carboniferous swamp forests that ended up as coal seams.
+These trees produced almost no woody tissue.
+Instead the trunk was filled with pith and strengthened by a thick cortex, which extended from the cambium outwards to a bark-like, decay-resistant periderm.
 Long grassy leaves grew from the trunk, and following leaf-fall the scars on the leaf cushions composed a distinctive geometric pattern.
-In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising tissue covered the whole trunk, a super-efficient energy factory that enabled the trees to reach full height in just a few years.
-Only towards the end of their lives did they form lateral branches and put out a leafy crown.
-Rising like pillars, they were able to grow in great density, up to 800 trees per acre.
+In contrast to the brown, non-photosynthetic stems of modern trees, photosynthesising bark covered the whole trunk, a super-efficient energy factory that enabled the trees to reach full height (30 metres or more) in just a few years.
+Only towards the end of their lives did they form lateral branches and put out a leafy crown, and that was in order to reproduce before they died, by means of spore-bearing cones.
+Because of their pillar shape, they were able to grow in great density, up to 800 trees per acre.

 Most of the arborescent lycopods went extinct before the end of the Carboniferous as their watery habitats dried out.
 Growing alongside them was a related group of smaller mostly unbranched forms, called the isoetaleans.
 These appeared about the same time as the arborescent forms, in the Late Devonian, but were also affected by extinctions.
-Today the order Isoetales is represented by only a single genus, the short, semi-aquatic Isoetes.
+Today the order Isoetales is represented by only a single genus, the tiny semi-aquatic Isoetes (quillworts).

 Six major groups are distinguished under this very broad term: whisk ferns, ophioglossoid ferns, cladoxylopsids, marattioid ferns, leptosporangiate ferns and horsetails.
 Although the first two groups may be related, relationships among the others remain elusive (Pryer et al. 2004).
-The current state of play is that “relationships among major groups of vascular plants are far less completely understood than claimed by some” and ferns in the broad sense probably do not constitute a single-ancestor group (Rothwell & Nixon 2006).
+Ferns in the broad sense probably do not constitute a single-ancestor group (Rothwell & Nixon 2006).
+Cladoxylopsids, horsetails, leptosporangiate ferns and marattioid ferns are informally known as tree ferns.
+After most arborescent lycopods went extinct, these – but not cladoxylopsids, which went extinct in the mid Carboniferous – became the dominant plant group.
+Some North American coals from the Late Carboniferous consist up to 75% of tree fern remains.

 Whisk ferns have no fossil record.
 Because of their simple body plans (for example, no roots, and highly reduced leaves), they were long thought to be related to some of the earliest vascular plants, such as Rhynia.
 However, most experts now believe they derive from more complex ferns that did have roots.
 They are an example of evolution proceeding in the reverse direction, being ‘advanced’ in time but comparatively simple in form.
 The similarity with the earliest vascular plants, while thought-provoking, is fortuitous.
 Ophioglossoid ferns go back no further than the earliest Cenozoic.